hendricius/the-bread-code/README.md

 ![logotype b](./images/logo/logotype_b.png)
-# The Bread Code Manifesto
+# Cracking The Bread Code

 Learn how to master the art of baking the programmer way.
 If you love programming, you will also enjoy breaking some bread.